 3. Get your first-party data in order.

-Thanks to Apple’s iOS updates, first-party data isn’t as easy to gather from Facebook users as it once was.
+Thanks to privacy-centric updates, first-party data isn’t as easy to gather from Facebook users as it once was.
 Because this customer data is marketing gold, you need to decide how you’re going to collect and access it now, if you haven’t already.

-That way, you’ll have it ready to go when the upcoming holiday shopping season hits its full stride in a few months.
+That way, you’ll have it ready to go when the upcoming holiday shopping season hits its full stride.

 Consider collecting first-party data through: